 The advanced certificate in applied statistics is designed for engineers, scientists, analysts, and other professionals who want a solid education in the statistical methods that are most closely related to their work.
-Courses are available both on-campus and online.
+Courses are available both on-campus and online to accommodate diverse schedules.

 The program requires 12 credit hours and includes two core courses and two elective courses.

 A course that studies how a response variable is related to a set of predictor variables.
 Regression techniques provide a foundation for the analysis of observational data and provide insight into the analysis of data from designed experiments.
 Topics include happenstance data versus designed experiments, simple linear regression, the matrix approach to simple and multiple linear regression, analysis of residuals, transformations, weighted least squares, polynomial models, influence diagnostics, dummy variables, selection of best linear models, nonlinear estimation, and model building.

 This course is an introduction to experimental design with emphases on both foundational and practical aspects.
 Topics include the role of statistics in scientific experimentation, completely randomized designs, randomized complete block designs, Latin square designs, incomplete block designs, nested designs, general factorial designs, split-plot designs, two-level fractional factorial designs, and response-surface methodology.

 To be considered for admission to the advanced certificate in applied statistics, candidates should fulfill the following requirements:

 Hold a baccalaureate degree (or equivalent) from an accredited university or college.

 Have satisfactory background in mathematics and statistics (two courses in probability and statistics).

 Submit official transcripts (in English) of all previously completed undergraduate and graduate course work.

 Have a minimum cumulative GPA of 3.0 (or equivalent) (recommended but not required).